yucoder14/cs338/eve.md

 ```

 ## Reflection
 Had the integers involved were much larger, it would have taken forever to not only find the prime factors but also the greatest common divisor of two numbers.
-Additionally, I could have overflowed the stack with too many recursion in my gcd function.
+Additionally, I could have overflowed the stack with too many recursive calls in my gcd function.

 If Alice did not use rsa, I could have just decoded the message by turning each byte into a printable characters, which is very insecure.